 How to avoid gum disease?

-Once again, regular brushing, flossing and using a mouthwash is crucial in avoiding gum diseases.
+Once again, regular brushing, flossing technique and using a mouthwash is crucial in avoiding gum diseases.
 However, once the disease has developed, more intensive treatments are necessary.
 Diet, fluoride treatments and regular dental examinations are also very important in avoiding and keeping gum disease at bay.
 Smoking affects your gums greatly, and stopping will mean a much lower chance of developing gum disease.